Event Scheduling Guidelines

 • Digital projector (requires HDMI port or adapter) and screen

-• Mobile PA system and wireless mic
+• PA system and two microphones

 Getting the Word Out

 Please understand that Firestorm's capacity to advertise your event is modest.
-Hosts should vigorously promote their own events to ensure a strong turnout; therefore, we strongly suggest that you do some or all of the following:
+Hosts should vigorously promote their own events to ensure a strong turnout.
+To assist event organizers, we've compiled a brief publicity guide (linked below).
+Please review it early for specific recommendations and links.

-Event Booking Process
+Event Proposal Process

 Step 1: Determine the best day and time for your event